retz/retz/doc/api.rst

   Although the default address is ``localhost``, it is recommended to use IP address that is accessible from external nodes.
+* ``retz.mesos.failover.timeout``: Mesos failover timeout in seconds.
+  In case of Retz process failure, Mesos waits for Retz to fail over or to restart during this period.
+Default value is a week.

 * ``retz.authentication = true``:   Enable authentication between client and server.
 If this is false, Retz server does no verification and authentication on server side.